apache/camel/MIGRATION.md

 So you'll have to add explicitly the dependencies for these components.
 From the OSGi perspective, there is still a `camel-aws` Karaf feature, which includes all the components features.

+### Telegram

+The `camel-telegram` component has moved the authorization token from uri-path to a query parameter instead, eg migrate

+    telegram:bots/myTokenHere

+to

+    telegram:bots?authorizationToken=myTokenHere

 ### JMX

 If you run Camel standalone with just `camel-core` as a dependency, and you want JMX enabled out of the box, then you need to add `camel-management-impl` as a dependency.